How to Get Discounts or Cheap Vatican Tickets

 Vatican Museums| ©Marialaura Gionfriddo

 The Vatican Museums, with the Sistine Chapel inside, are fee-paying and you will need to buy your Vatican ticket to visit them.
-There are always exceptions and it is true that some groups can visit the Museums for free.
+There are always exceptions and it is true that some groups can visit the museums for free.

-• Babies and children up to 5 years old
+• Babies and children up to 5 years old.

 • Pilgrims, priests or members of a religious congregation whose group has been officially accredited to enter the Vatican.

-Book your tickets for the Vatican
+Book your ticket to the Vatican

 Are there any discounts for entry to the Vatican?